DovnarAlexander/ansible-jenkins/README.md

 - Installs plugins;
 - Jenkins Slaves (JNLP and SSH);
 - Some Jenkins main configuration (the main Hostname and Email).
+- You can manage as much as possible when you do not have direct SSH connection to Jenkins with "Remote_Jenkins" tag.

 Role Variables
 --------------